Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Source.md

 * `"eval"`, for code passed to `eval`.

-* `"debugger eval"`, for code evaluated by debugger.

 * `"Function"`, for code passed to the `Function` constructor.

-* `"GeneratorFunction"`, for code passed to the generator constructor.

-* `"AsyncFunction"`, for code passed to the async function constructor.

-* `"AsyncGenerator"`, for code passed to the async generator constructor.
+* `"Function.prototype"`, for `Function.prototype` internally generated code.

-* `"Worklet"`, for code loaded by worklet.
+* `"Worker"`, for code loaded by calling the Web worker constructor—the worker's main script.

 * `"importScripts"`, for code by calling `importScripts` in a web worker.